pathway27/bookr-mod-vita/README.md

 - peeps on #vitasdk on freenode
 - people that read

-All the VITA hacking/dev scene.
+All of the VITA hacking/dev. scene.

 ## License